bestia-dev/deploying_rust_server_and_database/README.md

 ## Install psql client

-I will install the psql utility to work with the postgres server.
+I will install the psql utility to work with the Postgres server.

 ```bash
 sudo apt install -y postgresql-client